alovajs/alovajs.github.io/docs/tutorial/03-learning/05-use-fetcher.md

 fetch(getTodoList(10), true);
 ```

-## Compare with useRequest and useWatcher
+## Compare with useRequest and useFetcher

 1. useFetcher does not return the `data` field, the pre-fetched data will be saved in the cache, and the status data of the corresponding location will be updated;
 2. Rename `loading` to `fetching`;